Please note that there are two new documents to help students complete course evaluations and help faculty interpret results.

 When are the online course evaluations available to students for completion?

-For regularly scheduled courses (non-intensive), course evaluations are normally available to students during the last 3-4 weeks of term, with evaluations closing the day before exams begin.
+For regularly scheduled courses (non-intensive), course evaluations are normally available to students during the last 6 weeks of term, with evaluations closing two days before the end of final exam period (default evaluation period).
 The evaluation period is determined at the beginning of each term.
+Academic units, with prior approval of the Dean, may change th closing date of the evaluation period to the day before the start of the examination period (condensed evaluation period).
 Please consult your Mercury Departmental Liaison for the dates.
 Start and end dates can be customized by the Mercury Departmental Liaison for courses in special cases such as block, intensive and summer courses.

 Where and when will the numeric results of course evaluations be made available?

 Course evaluation results can be viewed in Minerva under Student/Faculty/SR Admin Menu > Mercury Online Course Evaluation Menu.
 Instructors, Department Chairs and Authorized Staff have access to the course evaluations results (numerical and comments) as soon as the final grades for each course have been submitted and approved.
-Course evaluation results (numerical only) are available to the McGill community after final grades are submitted and approved, if the response threshold has been met and the instructor has given permission.
+Course evaluation results (numerical only) are available to the McGill community after final grades are submitted and approved, if the response threshold has been met and the instructor has not objected to access.

 Why don't I see the comments when I look at course evaluation results disseminated to the McGill community?